 The Skills Training Employment Program (STEP), a partnership between Asheville-Buncombe Technical Community College and the Buncombe County Department of Health and Human Services, provides skills training to local residents and connects qualified candidates to open jobs.
 Bank of America funds nearly half of the STEP program directly through grants.

-The support allows STEP to help low-income individuals aged 16+ continue their education, work with students to develop job skills, and pay for essentials like classes, books and materials.
-Courses include English language, literacy and numeracy, occupational training and two-year degree-path curriculum courses.
-The STEP Career Resource Center also offers essentials like resume creation, interview training and employer connections.
-STEP is an important initiative for Buncombe County, helping remove educational and employment barriers to high-quality jobs, and gives locals the opportunity to share in the areas broader gains.
+The support allows STEP to help low-income students aged 16 and over continue their education, develop job skills, earn certifications and pay for books and class materials.
+Courses include English language proficiency, literacy and numeracy and occupational training, and students can take two-year degree-path curriculum classes.
+One-on-one case management is also available.
+The STEP Career Resource Center also offers training in career essentials like computer basics, resume writing and interviewing, as well as employer connections.